joBr99/nspanel-lovelace-ui/README.md

 For the app to work you need a working MQTT Configuration in AppDaemon.
 Please add the configuration of your mqtt server, user and password to your existing `appdaemon.yaml`

+NOTE: This is not the configuration of the AppDaemon Addon in HomeAssistant.
+You will find this file under: config/appdaemon/appdeamon.yaml

 ```yaml
 ---
 secrets: /config/secrets.yaml